UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 SatelliteHigh (50ms+)Rural areas with no other reliable access.

-🌱 Eco Edge: Fiber optics are not only faster but also more energy-efficient than older copper cable infrastructure.
-Switching to fiber can reduce the overall energy consumption of your internet service while providing unparalleled connection stability.
+🌱 Eco Edge: Fiber optics are not only faster but also significantly more energy-efficient than older copper cable infrastructure.
+Switching to fiber can effectively reduce the overall energy consumption of your internet service while providing unparalleled connection stability.

 How to Test and Measure Your Jitter